 - Care services are regulated and audited by the Care Quality Commission (CQC) http://www.cqc.org.uk

-- Acorns is a member of the Fundraising Standards Board (FRSB) – the regulator for fundraising in the UK http://www.frsb.org.uk
+- Acorns is registered with the Fundraising Regulator (FR) – the regulator for fundraising in the UK fundraisingregulator.org.uk

 - Acorns is a member of Together for Short Lives– The UK voice for children and young people who are not expected to reach adulthood and their families togetherforshortlives.co.uk